-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, the schedule of university's Public Employees Retirement System (PERS) contributions, schedule of university's proportionate share of the net pension asset/liability, the schedule of university's proportionate share of the total PEBB OPEB liability, the schedule of university PERS RHIA OPEB employer contribution, the schedule of university's proportionate share of the net PERS RHIA OPEB asset/liability, the schedule of university PERS RHIPA OPEB employer contribution, and the schedule of university's proportionate share of the net PERS RHIPA OPEB asset/liability be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis and the required pension and other post-employment benefit schedules, as referenced in the Table of Contents, be presented to supplement the basic financial statements.
 Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audits of the basic financial statements.
+We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.